Gaea, Analysis and GFDL notes

 This section is valid for running the HSt42 spectral dynamical core

-).
+(defined in idealized.xml).
 Other models may be more complicated but

 I suppose the principles are the same.